C Container Collection (CCC)

 Returns

 true if all invariants hold, false if corruption occurs.
-Error if h is NULL.
+Error if map is NULL.